West African powerhouse Ivory Coast battles to keep out Ebola

 Little over three years after a civil war, the Ivorian economy is bouncing back.
 Growth hit 9.8 percent last year and investors' interest is booming.

-A $750 million Eurobond issued in July attracted $4.75 billion worth of orders, and the government has said it will tap international debt markets again next year.
+A $750 million (£459.2 million) Eurobond issued in July attracted $4.75 billion worth of orders, and the government has said it will tap international debt markets again next year.

 For Ronak Gopaldas, head of country risk analysis at South Africa's Rand Merchant Bank, the government knows its record is on the line: "Ebola risks puncturing all the good work that's been done and I think that's why they've been so proactive."